thomaswxu/11-767-Team-DST/labs/lab3-quantization/lab3-quantization.md

 > - We benchmarked CLIP because it provided contrast by being a model that is still used with Natural Language Processing, but in a different application area (image labelling) vs our project (navigation).

 >    - We benchmarked DistilBERT and ALBERT as they contain much less parameters than original BERT-large and perform almost competitively on may benchmarks.
-We want to see how thier quantized version fare against quantized original BERT model (especially in accuracy, experiment to be conducted soon.)
+We want to see how their quantized version fare against quantized original BERT model (especially in accuracy, experiment to be conducted soon.)
+We benchmarked BERT to act as a comparison for these.

 3. For each model, you will measure model size (in (mega,giga,...)bytes), and inference latency.
 You will also be varying a parameter such as input size or batch size.
 What are your hypotheses for how the quantized models will compare to non-quantized models according to these metrics?
 Do you think latency will track with model size?
 Explain.
 > Quantization converts FP32 weights to INT8, which should translate to approximately a 4x reduction in size.